CATHEDRAL COVE walk

 Cathedral Cove, near Hahei is a popular tourist destination located within the Te-Whangaui-A-Hei Marine Reserve.
 The Cove itself gets its name from the naturally formed "Cathedral" archway carved out by the sea and wind over thousands of years (as seen in the popular movie, The Lion, the Witch and the Wardrobe).

-Only accessible by foot, boat/water taxi or kayak, the spectacular 3.2 km (2 miles) coastal Cathedral Cove walk takes you past quintessential Coromandel scenery of pohutukawa trees and white sandy beaches.
+Only accessible by foot, boat/water taxi or kayak, this spectacular 2.5km (1.6 miles) coastal walk takes you past quintessential Coromandel scenery of pohutukawa trees and white sandy beaches.
 As well as Cathedral Cove itself, there are many beautiful places to explore along the way including Gemstone Bay and Stingray Bay (known for being wonderful diving and snorkelling spots).

 The track is well-maintained, with lookouts for photo opportunities along the way.
 There are inclines and steps so a reasonable level of fitness is required.
 Due to this, it is not stroller, pushchair or wheelchair friendly.